Breaking the limits of purification: Postselection enhances heat-bath algorithmic cooling: Introduction

 There is a fundamental limit to the cooling and therefore the purity that HBAC can achieve \cite{Schulmanetal2005,RaeisiMosca2015,RodriguezBrionesetal2016}.
-This was recently shown to stem from assumptions about the unitarity of transformations on the multi-qubit systems \cite{Raeisi2021} and precludes any of the resulting states from ever being completely pure; instead, the optimal state is the probabilistic mixture given in Eq. \eqref{eq:old ultimate state}.
-We here show that, by allowing for multiple unitary transformations to be applied in a superposition of their causal order, one can create completely pure states in a \textit{heralded} fashion.
-This method simultaneously cools all of the qubits to their ground states, thereby shattering the limits that were previously imposed on HBAC.
+This was recently shown to stem from assumptions about the unitarity of transformations on the multi-qubit systems \cite{Raeisi2021} and precludes any of the resulting states from ever being completely pure; instead, the optimal state is the probabilistic mixture given in Eq. \eqref{eq:old ultimate state} \suggOLD{\footnote{\suggOLD{If one assumes that the thermal bath is a resource whose dynamics can be manipulated, that one has access to \textit{a priori} knowledge of the states to be purified, and that the thermal bath is sufficiently cold, the extended HBAC methods presented in Ref. \cite{Alhambraetal2019} can increase the probability of creating a purified state.}}}.
+We here show that, by allowing for multiple unitary transformations to be applied in a superposition of their order, one can create completely pure states in a \textit{heralded} fashion. \sugg{A postselective measurement on a single control qubit allows us to unearth the absolutely pure component of a state with an unlimited number of qubits, reminiscent of the one clean qubit model of quantum computing \cite{KnillLaflamme1998}.} \suggOLD{These methods} simultaneously cool all of the qubits to their ground states, thereby \suggJPCC{certifiably circumventing} the limits that were previously imposed on HBAC.

+\suggQ{That measurement may help with purification is trivial: projective von Neumann measurements should suffice for generating pure quantum states.
+However, this naive picture is too simplistic, as it requires $n$ ideal binary-outcome measurements to purify $n$ qubits.
+Alternative measurement-based purification schemes exist that require many measurements or only converge toward the purest state \cite{Eschneretal1995,Nakazatoetal2003,Nakazatoetal2004,Wuetal2004,Roaetal2006,Lietal2011,Machnesetal2012,Xuetal2014,Raoetal2016,Montenegroetal2018,Zhangetal2019,Pueblaetal2020,Yanetal2021}, such as a recent idea that proposes to perform $\gg n$ measurements on a single auxiliary qubit to purify $n$ qubits (with some finite success probability that decays exponentially with $n$) \cite{Konaretal2022} and one that seeks to reduce the number of measurements by using techniques from reinforcement learning \cite{YanJing2022}.
+In comparison, our method can \textit{completely} purify $n$ qubits with a \textit{single} binary measurement (and arbitrarily high success probability).
+This provides a significant advantage in any setting where measurements are challenging and realistic imperfections must be taken into account, which we address in this work.}